ealvar3z/hackathon/README.md

   match for a fanless Air in terms of speed and thermals
 - `Gemma 3 12B` in 4-bit form is the more credible local target

-Model adaptation may be done in the cloud, including on:
+Model adaptation may run in the cloud, including on:

 - AWS
 - GCP
 - Google Colab

 But the hard constraint for this project is that the resulting model must run locally on the target development/demo machine.
-Cloud training is acceptable; cloud dependence at runtime is not.
+Cloud training is acceptable.
+Cloud dependence at runtime is not.

 The model is intended to be specialized for this project by grounding it
 on: